Residual energy in weakly compressible turbulence with a mean guide field: Numerical results

 where $W_P= c_s^{2} \langle \rho \vec{\nabla} \cdot \vec{u} \rangle$ and $W_f = W_{f_K} + W_{f_M}$, which is the total energy rate due to forcing, including both magnetic and velocity components.

-In incompressible turbulence $W_P = 0$, while in compressible $W_P \neq 0$.
+In incompressible turbulence, $W_P = 0$, whereas in compressible turbulence, we have $W_P \neq 0$.
 The relative contribution of $W_P$ to the energy balance (Eq.~\ref{eq:energy_equipartition}) depends on the correlation between $\rho$ and $\vec{\nabla} \cdot \vec{u}$.
-In weakly compressible turbulence, the majority of modes are solenoidal (Sect.~\ref{sec:scaling_properties}), hence $W_f \gg W_P$.
-Thus, we obtain that $W_f \sim Q_\nu + Q_\eta$, which is similar to leading order to incompressible turbulence.
-Following \cite{wei_2025.alven.ratio.length.scale.dependence}, we assume an isotropic, constant dissipation rate, and $Q_\nu \sim Q_\eta$.
-For \Prandtl~= 1, we derive that \alfvenratio~$\sim \left( \ell_u/\ell_b \right)^2$, where $\ell_u$ and $\ell_b$ are the correlation scales of velocity and magnetic fluctuations respectively.
+In weakly compressible turbulence, the majority of modes are solenoidal (Sect.~\ref{sec:scaling_properties}); hence, we have $W_f \gg W_P$.
+Thus, we find that $W_f \sim Q_\nu + Q_\eta$, which is similar to leading order to incompressible turbulence.
+Following \cite{wei_2025.alven.ratio.length.scale.dependence}, we assumed an isotropic, constant dissipation rate, and $Q_\nu \sim Q_\eta$.
+For \Prandtl~= 1, we obtained \alfvenratio~$\sim \left( \ell_u/\ell_b \right)^2$, where $\ell_u$ and $\ell_b$ are the correlation scales of velocity and magnetic fluctuations, respectively.

-The correlation length is defined as \citep[e.g.,][]{beattie_2023.compressibile.dynamo.bulk.visc,connor_2025.SN.turbulence}:
+The correlation length is defined as \citep[e.g.,][]{beattie_2025.compressibile.dynamo.bulk.visc,connor_2025.SN.turbulence}:

 where $E(k)$ is the power spectrum of a field $g$ (magnetic field, velocity, or density).
-In this work, we calculate the shell-integrated power spectrum properties:
+In this work, we calculated the shell-integrated power spectrum properties via

 where $\hat{g}$ is the Fourier transform of a field $g$ (e.g., velocity), and $\Omega_k$ is the spherical shell with radius $1/k$ within which integration takes place.
 The normalization factor $N$ is calculated from Parseval's theorem.